Photography by Nathan Ianos, Katie O'Neill and MJ Smith

 Tierney proved to be a wonderful subject to work with, happy to be directed by the students and keen to suggest poses of her own.
 During the hour long session, three different backdrops and a variety of lighting scenarios were used to produce a diverse array of finished work.

-“Working with Tierney was an amazing opportunity to experiment with movement, lighting and backdrops.
+"Working with Tierney was an amazing opportunity to experiment in the studio environment.
+Pre-shoot I collected ideas and took inspiration by researching existing ballet/dance photography.
+My knowledge from Year 1 at college allowed me to control the shutter speed and use the studio environment to create blur and capture movement.
 Tierney was very friendly and helpful and we all worked together to get the images we wanted.
-This new experience allowed me to gain valuable skills, working under pressure, capturing motion and interacting with new people.”
-Katie O’Neill
+This new experience allowed me to gain valuable skills, working under pressure, capturing motion and interacting with new people."

-“I couldn’t have worked with a better team.
+"I couldn't have worked with a better team.
 MJ, Katie and Nathan were very friendly, welcoming and warm.
 They made me feel very comfortable right from the moment I walked in to the college.
 The students really seemed to be able to interpret the movement and balletic poses, involved in classical ballet.
-It would be lovely to work with them again – it was great fun!” 🙂
+It would be lovely to work with them again - it was great fun!" :) - Tierney Heap